bratrudb/VBA_Challenge/README.md

 Using the output from this analysis, Steve should recommend his parents invest in ENPH as there were positive returns in both years and ENPH performed well in 2018 which was a down year overall for almost all other companies in thies analysis.

 #### Impact of Refactored Script
 Refactoring the code allowed for a much faster run time.
-For this analysis we are only looking a twelve companies but so the run time was not a serious issue on the original script.
-If we were analyzing thousands of companies stock performance, this could be a significant issue.
+For this analysis we are only looking at twelve companies so the run time was not a serious issue on the original script.
+If we were analyzing the stock performance for thousands of companies this could be a significant issue.
 The refactored runtime can be seen below for 2017 and 2018 respectively:

 ![VBA_Challenge_2017](https://user-images.githubusercontent.com/90737940/135729828-8d5c474a-1936-4840-9f73-4789991a0b18.png)